Future Nostalgia Tour

-The Future Nostalgia Tour was the second concert tour and first arena tour by Albanian-English singer Dua Lipa, in support of her second studio album, Future Nostalgia (2020).
-Originally announced in December 2019 and scheduled to take place from April to June of the following year, the tour was postponed several times due to the ongoing COVID-19 pandemic.
-It began on 9 February 2022 in Miami and concluded on 28 November of that year in Tirana, with several shows throughout North America, Europe, Latin America and Oceania.
-Griff, Tove Lo, Angèle, Megan Thee Stallion, Caroline Polachek and Lolo Zouaï served as supporting acts on the tour.
+The Future Nostalgia Tour was the second concert tour and first arena tour by English singer Dua Lipa, in support of her second studio album, Future Nostalgia (2020).
+It began on 9 February 2022 at the FTX Arena in Miami and ended on 28 November of the same year at Tirana's Skanderbeg Square.
+The tour visited cities across North America, Europe, South America and Oceania.